Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-with-hotel-x-buyers-api/understanding-the-id-optionRefId-of-an-option.md

 ### Is it possible to use the OptionRefId to implement any logic in my API?🛠️

-You should not use the OptionRefId to implement any logic in your API.
-The OptionRefId is a unique identifier for an option and may differ among connections.
-It's best to avoid relying on it for implementing specific logic in your system.
+You must not use the `OptionRefID` to implement any logic in your API.
+The `OptionRefID` is a unique identifier for an option and may vary across different connections. **Avoid relying on it for implementing specific logic in your system**, as doing so may result in errors.

 ### But what if I'm still using TravelgateX Hotel Buyers Legacy API?
 If you are still connected to our Legacy API here's what you need to do: